When More Words Say Less: Decoupling Length and Specificity in Image Description Evaluation: Introduction

 Specificity is central to communicative effectiveness yet notoriously difficult to measure.
 A natural intuition, grounded in information theory, is that (all else being equal), longer descriptions pack more detailed information \cite{shannon1948mathematical}.
 This intuition motivates a common practice of treating description length as a proxy for specificity, conditional on the description being accurate and well-formed.
 This practice appears across studies of human description preferences \cite{williams2022toward,kreiss-etal-2022-context}, dataset construction \cite{urbanek2024picture,wang2025harnessing}, accessibility guidelines \cite{mccall2022rethinking}, and evaluation methods \cite{kapur-kreiss-2024-reference}.

-Yet the relationship between length and specificity is far from straightforward \cite{chen2022grow}: descriptions can be lengthy yet vacuous, or concise yet dense with specific details.
-In fact, we often want to improve a system's specificity and ability to produce distinct outputs while controlling for excessive verbosity \cite{singhallong,dubois2024length,nayab2024concise,hu2024explaining}.
+Yet the relationship between length and specificity is far from straightforward \cite{chen2022grow}: descriptions can be lengthy yet vacuous, or concise yet dense with details.
+In fact, we often want to improve a system's specificity and ability to produce distinct outputs while controlling for excessive verbosity \cite{singhallong, dubois2024length,nayab2024concise,hu2024explaining}.
 For principled evaluation, we must operationalize specificity as independent of length.
 Following classic possible world semantics \cite{carnap1947meaning,kripke1959completeness,montague1970universal}, we suggest treating an utterance as more specific when it is compatible with fewer possible worlds.
-In visually grounded settings, a description is more specific when it truthfully describes fewer possible images \cite{nie-etal-2020-pragmatic}.
+In visually grounded settings, a description is more specific when it truthfully describes fewer possible images \cite{young-etal-2014-image,nie-etal-2020-pragmatic}.
 This is an entailment relationship that holds across contexts: ``small red chair'' is strictly more specific than ``red chair''.

 In this paper, we construct a dataset that manipulates length independently of information content, pairing images with descriptions that are lengthy yet vacuous (verbose) or concise yet information-dense (composite).
-We operationalize specificity via contrastive image retrieval: a description is more specific to the extent that it picks out the target image from a large set of alternatives.
-Using this framework, we show that human preferences track specificity, not length, and characterize how different VLM prompting strategies allocate their length budgets.
-Our central finding is that controlling for length alone cannot account for differences in specificity; it matters how the length budget is allocated.
+We operationalize specificity via contrastive image compatibility: a description is more specific to the extent that it picks out the target image from a large set of alternatives.
+Using this framework, we show that human preferences track specificity, not length, and characterize how different specificity constraints in the prompt (e.g., requesting conciseness versus imposing a character limit) affect the specificity of VLM-generated descriptions.
+Our central finding is that controlling for length alone cannot account for differences in specificity; it matters how the length budget is applied.
 These results support evaluation approaches that directly measure specificity rather than relying on length as a proxy.